x0atsopze/aws-elastic-beanstalk-express-js-sample/README.md

 ## Overview
 I created a continuous delivery pipeline for a simple web application.
 I made use of github as the version control system to store the application source code.
 Then, I leveraged AWS CodeBuild as CI tool to package, build and test the application.
-AWS CodePipeline on the other line helped me create a continuous delivery pipeline that automatically deployed the web application.
-I also integrated a manual approval process and configured a webook on the repository to triggera a new deployment whenever the source code is updated.
+AWS CodePipeline on the other hand helped me create a continuous delivery pipeline that automatically deployed the web application.
+I also integrated a manual approval process stage and configured a webook on the repository to trigger a new deployment whenever the source code is updated.